MarcoBlaesing/zeroDepLab/02-m365-dev-tenant.md

 This password must be at least 15 characters so you might want to use a password manager and let it generate one.

     * Check the details and then click **Continue**.

+    > Note: Make a note of the values created above as:
+    >
+    > 1. Office365.Admin.Username
+    > 1. Office365.Admin.Password
+    > 1. Office365.Tenant.Name (this is the value that was entered under **create domain**)

     ![m365-dev](images/02/m365-dev23.png "Join M365 Dev")